AvizNetworks/ones-ovd/mkdocs/docs/sonicValidatedDesignsByOnse/L2VXLAN_EVPNAsymmetricIRBoverMC-LAG.md

 # L2 VXLAN + EVPN Asymmetric IRB over MC-LAG

 With the asymmetric model, leaf devices serving as VXLAN tunnel endpoints (VTEPs) perform both  routing  and bridging  to initiate the VXLAN tunnel (tunnel ingress).
-However, when exiting the VXLAN tunnel (tunnel egress), the VTEPs can only bridge the traffic to the destination VLAN.

-With this model, VXLAN traffic must use the destination VNI in each direction.
+With this model, VXLAN traffic must use the destination L2 VNI in each direction.
 The source VTEP always routes the traffic to the destination VLAN and sends it using the destination L2 VNI.
-When the traffic arrives at the destination VTEP that device forwards the traffic to the destination VLAN.
+When the traffic arrives at the destination VTEP then the leaf device forwards the traffic to the destination VLAN.

-Operators have to configure all source and destination VLANs and their corresponding VNI values on each leaf switch  even if a leaf switch does not host traffic for some of those VLANs.
+Operators have to configure all source and destination VLANs and their corresponding L2VNI values on each leaf switch even if a leaf switch does not host traffic for some of those VLANs.
 As a result, this model has scaling issues when the network has a large number of VLANs.
-However, when DC operations have fewer VLANs, this model will have lower latency over the symmetric model.
+However, when Data centers operations have fewer VLANs, this model will have lower latency over the L3VNI symmetric model.

 ![configuration](../img/FourthImage.png)